 One of the most rewarding aspects of writing your life story in terms of mental well-being and happiness is that it can help you to develop much deeper relationships with those around you.

-Many people in the StoryTerrace community report that, by documenting their life story, they have dramatically improved their relationships with friends, family and even their partners, as it gives those around you a chance to gain a deeper understanding and appreciation for who you are and the life choices you made.
+Many people in the StoryTerrace community report that, by documenting their life stories, they have dramatically improved their relationships with friends, family and even their partners, as it gives those around you a chance to gain a deeper understanding and appreciation for who you are and the life choices you made.

 The sheer fact that your story is documented forever for your children, grandchildren and other loved ones no matter what happens creates peace of mind, whether you are blessed with good or poor health.
-This feeling can be so strong that some of our clients work tirelessly on their book during their last days.
+This feeling can be so strong that some of our clients work tirelessly on their books during their last days.

 Countless studies show that helping other people can have a reciprocal positive impact on your own mental health.
 Besides sharing your stories, documenting your life story represents an opportunity to pass along wisdom, life lessons and valuable knowledge to younger generations of your family, or even friends.